grntlrduck-cloud/go-grpc-geohashing-service-sample/README.md

 ### Colima and Testcontainers

 If you have a Mac you might be using colima since docker desktop requires a license especially in corporate ograniyations.
-Make sure to correclty configure
+Make sure to correctly configure
 colima:

 ```bash